-Gorilla trekking in Africa to Uganda, Rwanda & Congo or Africa gorilla safari tours offer you a lifetime African safari experience.
-If you are looking for where do go a Gorilla trekking safari?, wondering how difficult is gorilla trekking in Uganda, Rwanda & Congo?, what is the Uganda gorilla trekking best time to go for your safari as well that Rwanda and Congo?, How much does a gorilla permit cost?, How much a gorilla safari cost?, whether you can start a safari for gorilla trekking in Uganda from Kigali.
+Gorilla trekking in Africa to Uganda, Rwanda & Congo, or Africa gorilla safari tours offer you a lifetime African safari experience.
+If you are looking for where do go a Gorilla trekking safari?, wondering how difficult is gorilla trekking in Uganda, Rwanda & Congo?, what does the Uganda gorilla trekking best time to go for your safari as well that of Rwanda and Congo? , How much does a gorilla permit cost?
+How much a gorilla safari cost?, whether you can start a safari for gorilla trekking in Uganda from Kigali.
 We bring you all the gorilla safari information you need to know about gorilla trekking.
-Gorilla trekking in is only done in Africa in the whole world in Uganda to Bwindi Impenetrable Forest National Park, in Rwanda to Volcanoes National Park plus Congo in Virunga National Park for Mountain Gorillas and in Kahuzi Biega National Park for Low land Gorillas.
+Gorilla trekking in Africa is only done on this continent in the whole world in Uganda to Bwindi Impenetrable Forest National Park, in Rwanda to Volcanoes National Park plus Congo in Virunga National Park for Mountain Gorillas and in Kahuzi Biega National Park for Low land Gorillas.
 The Mgahinga National park of Uganda has a family of habituated gorillas that used to cross the border to Rwanda and back.

 What classification do gorillas belong to?